-Unfortunately, the program installer requires elevated privileges and do not have a digital signature:
+Unfortunately, the program installer requires elevated privileges and does not have a digital signature:

 Without administrator rights, you can’t launch LAN Messenger and there is no portable version.
 The setup file requires elevated privileges because of two reasons: by default, the program is installed in the "\Program Files":

-+ it adds all TCP and UDP ports for lmc.exe application to Windows Brandmauer exception list.
++ it adds all TCP and UDP ports for the lmc.exe application to the Windows Brandmauer exception list.

 2.2.
 Messenger does not see other computers in the network

 This problem is based on the local messenger architecture.
 LAN Messenger does not have a centralized server and it is forced to check for its users in a local network with a help of UPD broadcast messaging periodically.

 This is not reliable.
 For example, the situation when the chat is launched but you can’t see a person in your contact list because the contact list updates automatically but not instantly.
 To see each other users have to press F5:

 It should be mentioned, that if a user is offline you can’t message him: there are no such things as offline messages and files in LAN messenger.